AndreeaPocol/mininet-sdn-controllers-perf/README.md

   end for
 end for
 ```

+Note: OpenFlow packets can then be parsed using `openflow_packet_parser.py`, which takes a capture file as the single command-line argument.

 # Future work
 This script can be extended by the addition of to include more controllers, topologies, workload generators,